-Nebula Man: I have lived three billion years.
-I might have grown huge enough to replace the entire universe.
-But there is something in me that remains small.
+I have lived three billion years.
+I might have grown huge enough to replace this entire universe.
+But there is a flaw in me that keeps me small.
+Frankenstein:

 The notes were painstakingly detailed, describing the origins of each [weapon], the name of the craftsmen, and in some cases, who had owned the particular dagger, sword, or spear over the span of centuries.

 Remy found himself lost in the pages and time periods, remembering snippets of his own past when weapons such as these were carried with as much ease as a designer purse or iPod.

 — Dancing on the Head of a Pin: A Remy Chandler Novel

 I REMEMBER WHEN THIS WILL BE AGAIN

 The Tooth Fairy:

 I do remember when the land was different.
 Ice.
 Many times of... ice.
 And the... what do you call them?
 The lands, the big lands... all different.
 Susan: